awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Pricing_Model_Analysis/3_quicksight_setup.md

 ### Advanced Setup
 This section is **optional** and replaces the next two steps by creating the dashboard from a template.
 You will require access and knowledge of the AWS CLI, and **Enterprise** edition of QuickSight.
 If you do not have the access, go to the next step and manually create the dashboard as per the lab.

-1. Go to this we page to request access to the template.
+1. Go to this web page to request access to the template.
 Enter you AWS AccountID and click Submit: [Template Access](http://d3ozd1vexgt67t.cloudfront.net/)

 2. Edit the following command, replacing **AccountID** and **region**, then using the CLI list the QuickSight datasets and copy the **Arn** for the **sp_usage** dataset: